Below, we’ve put together a six step success plan that can help you manage your study time as well as your life’s other commitments.

-If you are confused, struggling or just don’t understand something in your course, don’t suffer in silence, speak up and ask questions.
-Your tutors, trainers and assessors are all there to help you, and the chances are you’re not the only student with the same question.
-At Open Colleges our virtual campus OpenSpace allows students to contact their trainers and assessors directly, as well as participate in online forums.
+If you’re confused, struggling or just don’t understand something in your course, don’t suffer in silence – speak up and ask questions.
+Your Trainers and Assessors are there to help you, so make use of their knowledge!

 5) Keep healthy

-It’s easy when we are busy to cut out exercise and increase our intake of fast food, but it is at these times when we most need to be healthy.
+When you’re busy, it’s easy to let your exercise routine lapse and increase your intake of fast food.
+But this is the time when you need to focus most on your health.
 To perform at your peak, stick to a healthy eating plan and get a little exercise each day.
-Still not convinced?
-Check out the list below for some motivation!

 6) Reward yourself

-It is important to reward yourself when you meet your goals, it keeps you motivated and gives you something to look forward to.
-Take yourself out for breakfast, go for a bush walk, or buy that shirt you have been eyeing off.
+It’s important to reward yourself when you meet your goals.
+It keeps you motivated and gives you something to look forward to.
+Take yourself out for breakfast, go for a bush walk, or buy that shirt you’ve been eyeing off.
 You deserve it!

 Do you want to change careers, get ahead in your career or feed a lifelong interest?
-Open Colleges has over 100 flexible, online courses that allow you to fit study around your lifestyle.
+Open Colleges has a huge range of online courses that allow you to fit study around your lifestyle.